pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

 Hamiltonian Monte Carlo, for example, is especially powerful in this regard as its failures to be geometrically ergodic with respect to any target distribution manifest in distinct behaviors that have been developed into sensitive diagnostics.
 One of these behaviors is the appearance of divergences that indicate the Hamiltonian Markov chain has encountered regions of high curvature in the target distribution which it cannot adequately explore.

-In this notebook we aim to identify divergences and the underlying pathologies in `PyMC3`.
+In this notebook we aim to identify divergences and the underlying pathologies in `PyMC`.

 +++